iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 }
 ```

-You can use this provisioning message to do some additional processing on the device side.
+You can use this provisioning message to do additional processing on the device side.
 If you use [custom allocation policies](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-use-custom-allocation-policies) you can return a [payload to the device](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-send-additional-data) that can be used for processing.

 ### Output property message
 When you update the desired properties on a device twin in Azure, the node will send a node message to the output containing the updated desired properties: